cherylxlee/Analysis_Projects/README.md

 Inspiration and Tutorial from [Alex the Analyst](https://github.com/AlexTheAnalyst/PortfolioProjects)

 ## Crypto API Automation Analysis 📈
-This program features fetching and analyzing cryptocurrency data from the CoinMarketCap API.
+Features fetching and analyzing cryptocurrency data from the CoinMarketCap API.
 It is designed to be run periodically to collect the latest cryptocurrency listings and analyze their price trends over time.

 ### Key Features:
 - API Interaction: It uses the requests library to interact with the CoinMarketCap Pro API, handling potential connection errors gracefully.